 Training Future Scientists

-Progress in alcohol and addiction research requires better education and focused training of future scientists.
-Members are committed to this endeavor, developing new courses in addiction biology for undergraduate and graduate students.
-Additionally, the university has designated endowment funds to train graduate students in this research field.
+Progress in addiction research requires education and focused training of future scientists in state-of-the art approaches to the problem.
+Members are committed to this endeavor, developing new courses in the neurobiology of substance use disorders for undergraduate and graduate students.
+Additionally, the University has designated substantial endowment funds to train graduate students in this research field.
 In the long run, this may have the greatest impact of all of our programs.